SHL WEBSITES & BUSINESS CONTACT PRIVACY NOTICE

-For complaints from EU, UK or Swiss data subjects that cannot be resolved with SHL directly, SHL has chosen to cooperate with EU data protection authorities (DPAs) and Swiss Federal Data Protection and Information Commissioner (Commissioner) and will comply with information and advice the DPAs and/or Commissioner may provide in relation to such unresolved complaints (as further described in the Privacy Shield Principles).
+For complaints from EU, UK or Swiss data subjects that cannot be resolved with SHL directly, SHL has chosen to cooperate with EU data protection authorities (DPAs) and Swiss Federal Data Protection and Information Commissioner (Commissioner) and will comply with information and advice the DPAs and/or Commissioner may provide in relation to such unresolved complaints.
 The relevant DPA may be contacted here.
 The Commissioner may be contacted here.

 If you require more information on the safeguards identified above, you can contact the DPO on the contact details below.

 We will keep your information for as long as it is reasonably necessary to provide our services to you, to comply with legal, tax, accounting or reporting requirements and to protect and defend against legal claims.
 The time period will depend on factors such as whether you have registered an account with us or agreed to receive marketing from us.